-The election of the members of the Board of Directors is as follows: a) Where no slate is presented, the Shareholders' Meeting votes by majority in accordance with the provisions of law b) Where only one slate has been presented all the members of the Board of Directors are elected from this slate c) Where however two or more slates have been presented: (i)
+The election of the Board of Directors is conducted as follows:

-from the slate with the highest number of votes will be elected, in progressive order of the candidates listed on the slate, all the members of the Board of Directors, up to the number of Directors to be elected less one; (ii) from the slate with the second highest number of votes and which is not in any way related, even indirectly, with the shareholders that presented or voted the list with the highest number of votes, will be elected, in progressive order in which the candidates were indicated in the slate, the remaining Director to be elected.
-From the same slate will also be elected the Directors which - for whatever reason - could not be elected from the slate as per letter (i) above, up to the number of Directors to be elected d) in the case of parity of votes (i.e. when two slates have both obtained the same number of votes, or the second number of votes) a new ballot will take place by the Shareholders' Meeting, with voting by slates, to elect the entire Board of Directors. e) In the case in which at the end of the voting there was not elected a sufficient number of Independent Directors in accordance with current regulations, the candidate elected as last in progressive order in the slate which obtained the highest number of votes, who was not independent will be replaced by the first candidate not elected, from the same list, with the required requisites for independence, or where not possible, from the first candidate not elected taken from the second list by number of votes obtained.
-This procedure will be repeated until the appointment of the number of independent Directors to be elected or until the depletion of the slates.
-Where after adopting the above-mentioned criteria it is not possible to complete the election of all the Directors, the election of the remaining Directors will be made by the Shareholders' Meeting, on the proposal of the shareholders present and with approval adopted by simple majority. f) Where the slate that obtained the second highest number of votes does not achieve a percentage of votes at least equal to half of that required by the presentation of the slates, all the Directors to be elected will be taken from the slate that obtained the highest number of votes by the shareholders, based on the progressive number of the candidates listed in the slate. g) Where the slate that obtained the second highest number of votes received the vote of one or more parties considered related to the slate that obtained the highest number of votes, these votes will not be counted; consequently, the remaining Director elected is the first candidate in progressive order of the slate with the second highest number of votes without considering the votes of related parties, while where without considering these votes the minimum quorum is not obtained as per letter f) above, the Directors are taken from the list that obtained the highest number of votes, based on the progressive order in which the candidates were listed.
+- (a) if no slate is submitted, the Shareholders' Meeting shall act by a majority of voting members, pursuant to legal provisions; - (b) if only one slate is submitted, all members of the Board of Directors to be elected shall be drawn from that slate; - (c) where, however, two or more slates have been presented: (i) from the slate with the highest number of votes will be elected, in progressive order of the candidates listed on the slate, all the members of the Board of Directors, up to the number of Directors to be elected less one; (ii) from the slate with the second highest number of votes and which is not in any way related, even indirectly, with the shareholders that presented or voted the list with the highest number of votes, will be elected, in progressive order in which the candidates were indicated in the slate, the remaining director to be elected.
+All directors who, for whatever reason, are unable to be chosen from the slate referred to in (i) above, shall also be chosen from the same slate, up to the number of directors to be elected;

+- (d) in the event of a tie (i.e., if two slates have both obtained the highest number of votes, or the second highest number of votes) a new vote shall be held by the Shareholders' Meeting, by slate voting, to elect the entire Board of Directors; - (e) in the event that, once voting is concluded, a sufficient number of Directors with the independence requirements provided for pursuant to regulations are not elected, the candidate elected last in numerical order from the slate that obtained the highest number of votes, and lacking the independence requirements, shall be replaced by the first non-elected candidate, chosen from the same slate, and possessing these requirements; or, failing that, by the first non-elected candidate possessing said requirements, chosen from the slate that came second in the number of votes obtained.
+This procedure will be repeated until the appointment of the number of independent directors to be elected or until the depletion of the slates.
+If, having adopted the above criteria, it proves impossible to reach the number of directors to be appointed, the election of the missing directors shall be carried out by the Shareholders' Meeting, on the proposal of the Shareholders' Meeting members present, and by a resolution adopted by simple majority; - (f) should the slate that obtained the second highest number of votes fail to achieve a percentage of votes at least equal to half of those required for the submission of slates, as provided above, all the directors to be elected shall be chosen from the slate that obtained the highest number of votes cast by the shareholders, based on the sequential listing of the candidates in the slate; - (g) where the slate that obtained the second highest number of votes received the vote of one or more parties to be considered related to the slate which obtained the highest number of votes, these votes will not be taken into consideration; consequently, the remaining Director elected is the first candidate in progressive order of the slate with the second highest number of votes without considering the votes of related parties, while where without considering these votes the minimum quorum is not obtained as per letter f) above, the Directors are taken from the list that obtained the highest number of votes, based on the progressive order in which the candidates were listed.